-Everyone has the right to participate in the digital identity ecosystem.
+Everyone has the right to participate in the digital identity system.

-- The digital identity ecosystem can reflect the needs and requirements of a broad range of stakeholders.
+- The digital identity system can reflect the needs and requirements of a broad range of stakeholders.

-- Barriers to participation in the digital identity ecosystem, whether they be social, financial or technical, are minimised without compromising security or privacy.
+- Barriers to participation in the digital identity system, whether they be social, financial or technical, are minimised without compromising security or privacy.

 - Everyone is able to use digital identity services without risk of discrimination or exclusion.

-Everyone has the right to expect that personal and organisational information will be stored, shared and used in a secure manner within the digital identity ecosystem.
+Everyone has the right to expect that personal and organisational information will be stored, shared and used in a secure manner within the digital identity system.